Ready to #TestIt?

 Laws around drug checking materials vary from state to state and country to country.
-We ship to all 50 states and most countries, but it’s important to be aware of the paraphernalia laws in your region so that you understand the risks of possession, use, and/or distribution of drug checking materials.
-You can view the drug checking laws in your state (in the United States) here.
-More information about shipping and policies is available here.
+We ship to all 50 states and most countries, but it’s important to be aware of the paraphernalia laws in your region in order to understand the risks of possession, use, and/or distribution of drug checking materials.

 Are drug checking tools legal in your state?

-Drug checking materials are increasingly popular life-saving harm reduction tools, but many states classify them as drug paraphernalia.
+Drug checking materials are life-saving harm reduction tools, but many states classify them as drug paraphernalia.
 These laws may apply to the possession, distribution, and/or use of reagents and fentanyl test strips.